maloan/grsofun-fork/README.md

   recycle     = 1,        # climate forcing recycling during the spinup

   ### HPC config:
-  nthreads = 1,   # distribute to multiple nodes for high performance computing - xxx not yet implemented -
-  # >>> I suggest to stick with SLURM terminology and rename nthreads to nnodes.
-(Threads = Cores, i.e. shared memory ==> https://stackoverflow.com/a/65702566)
-  # >>> "nnodes = 1, # number of nodes to use in a HPC cluster setup (e.g. UBELIX) - xxx not yet implemented"
-  ncores_max = 6, # number of parallel jobs, set to 1 for un-parallel run
+  nnodes = 1,   # distribute to multiple nodes in a HPC environment: nnodes=1 no distribution, otherwise nnodes number of nodes to use in a HPC cluster setup to use (e.g. UBELIX) - xxx not yet implemented" ncores_max = 6, # number of multiple CPU-cores used per node for shared-memory parallel programming (e.g. with models like OpenMP)"
-  # >>> If we want to use SLURM terminology: https://hpc-unibe-ch.github.io/slurm/submission.html, ncores_max could be renamed)
-  # >>> "ncores_max = 1, # number of multiple CPU-cores used for shared-memory parallel programming (e.g. with models like OpenMP)"

   ### final model output
   # dir_out = here::here("output/out_tidy/"),                # path for tidy model output